 Today Hong Kong Harbour, or Victoria Harbour as it is properly known, is all but retired as a maritime motorway but it does remain one of Hong Kong’s major tourist attractions.
 Squeezed between the mountains of Kowloon and the soaring skyscrapers of Hong Kong Island, its shimmering waters are banked by the neon skyscrapers of Hong Kong harbor.
 This is the iconic image of Hong Kong.

-Below are our five picks of the five locations to get the best angle on the harbour.
+Below are our five picks of the five locations to get the best angle on the harbor.
 Make it even more special by turning up for the Symphony of Lights.
-This grand light and laser spectacular gives the harbour a special shine at night.
+This grand light and laser spectacular gives the harbor a special shine at night.

 01 of 05